Sharon-SHH/Flask_projects/README.md

-# Flask
-Basic knowledge of Flask
+# Basic knowledge of Flask
+- signup: render_template, request
+- for, if, set in Jinja2
+- url_for